Unitaid’s response to the COVID-19 pandemic

 Since March 2020, our efforts have delivered concrete results, most notably:

-- Making 120 million rapid diagnostic tests available for use in low- and middle-income countries, together with Diagnostics Partnership stakeholders, and investing to expand local manufacturing capacity.
+- Making 170 million rapid diagnostic tests available for use in low- and middle-income countries, together with Diagnostics Partnership stakeholders, and halving the cost of COVID-19 rapid tests to less than US$ 2.50.

 - Supporting partners and countries with donations of pulse oximeters and funding for PPE in the field to ensure our work in other key areas continues.